HazrateGolabi/Gimi_tools/README.md

 **3. Fill VGs**
     finds the lowest numbered existing VG and the highest one, then fills all the space between them so no number would be missing between the lowest and highest; then it sorts the VGs
 **4. Remove unused VGs**
     looks at all the VGs finds the one that have no verts added and weighetd to them, then removes them
-**5. Sort VGs**
-    ascending sorts the VGs
 &nbsp;
 &nbsp;
 &nbsp;